sawantatharva/atharva-sawant-blog/content/blog/P2022-01/index.md

 > A cold email is an unsolicited e-mail that is sent to a receiver without prior contact.

-For me, I just randomly cold emailed, and luckily, got a reply!
+For me, I just randomly cold emailed various Professors of my interest at Massachusetts Institute of Technology (MIT), and luckily, got a reply!
 Once again, this process is unexpected so don't be sad if you don't receive a reply.
 But it's worth a shot if you're fascinated by something!

 # Website Specifications